hazelweakly/hazelweakly.me/src/blog/home-baked-abstractions-store-bought-implementations.md

 #### Your Leadership

 Your leadership are going to be the people who are most directly in charge of everything you do and while they aren't responsible _for_ the creation of the abstraction, they are responsible for the outcomes of that abstraction.
-If an abstraction here helps shape and articulate the emergent behavior of a company and how it navigates the solution space, then it stands to reason that an abstraction is actually one of the most vital things leadership cares about.
+If an abstraction here helps shape and articulate the emergent behaviour of a company and how it navigates the solution space, then it stands to reason that an abstraction is actually one of the most vital things leadership cares about.
-Unlike projects, abstractions here are directly a thing that leadership cares about; your success in being able to create an abstraction that results in emergent behavior that's aligned with the company goals is a direct success criteria for them.
+Unlike projects, abstractions here are directly a thing that leadership cares about; your success in being able to create an abstraction that results in emergent behaviour that's aligned with the company goals is a direct success criteria for them.

 Which means, if this goes badly, they're going to behave like they're taking it _awfully_ personally.
 Not in a bad way, necessarily, but this gets to the heart of the "enabling" aspect of leadership in a way that few other things do.

-Success here, fundamentally means that you understand how your leadership thinks about those emergent behaviors and what leading indicators they utilize to understand whether or not the right emergent behavior is shaping out.
+Success here, fundamentally means that you understand how your leadership thinks about those emergent behaviours and what leading indicators they utilize to understand whether or not the right emergent behaviour is shaping out.
 Additionally, you're going to be looking for the "unsaid" things that they're concerned about; often when leaders talk about a concern, there's a hidden one underneath it that's more valuable, and you're going to need to extract that one out if you want to be able to help them help you succeed.

 Here are some concrete ideas you can do to help make this more successful:

-- Create an explicit value stream mapping of the emergent behavior
+- Create an explicit value stream mapping of the emergent behaviour
 - Come up with a list of "[pivot triggers](https://designtom.medium.com/how-to-do-discovery-and-delivery-at-the-same-time-with-pivot-triggers-3dada51c58a3)", and identify what the pivot options are after the pivot trigger trips
-- Identify a list of concrete actions or events that are considered to be manifestations of the ideal emergent behavior.
-This one is particularly valuable because you're calibrating _both_ of your abilities to predict organizational responses to change, which is invaluable
+- Identify a list of concrete actions or events that are considered to be manifestations of the ideal emergent behaviour.
+This one is particularly valuable because you're calibrating _both_ of your abilities to predict organisational responses to change, which is invaluable
 - Figure out ways to convert value, cost, and trade-offs from one value system into another (ie currency vs time, headcount vs opportunity cost, whatever works for you)

 #### Stakeholders